-Category Type of loss Unit of Entitlement Details No entitlement ~ land under Cash disbursement Training for up-gradation of the skills. informal short on monthly basis Subsistence allowance calculated at minimum wages for 9 months. term duration lease Economic rehabilitation grant to the vulnerable not covered by Govt. law by informal tenants / 1 D Duissata Duananta sharecroppers.
-Titleholder Common and i am at If the exact (next on full) in question is a structure then the number operation Private Property assets.
-Titlenoider Compensation at If the asset (part or full) in question is a structure, then the replacement cost will be calculated as equivalent to the cost of provision of residential (non- agricultural land "actual market cost" structure of area equivalent to that lost. & assets and other assistances Replacement cost will be provided to meet the quality standards of Basic included) and other assistances Schedule of Rates without depreciations as maintained by all categories of Government/Local Bodies Authorities.
-If the amount is less that the IA have been designated sum by the National Government for Economically Weaker included in this Section houses the difference will be paid as ex-gratia too.
-Cash disbursement Rental allowance for 6 months or transitional accommodation to be on monthly basis provided.
-J Right to salvage materials from the demolished structure.
-To build new assets minimum wage calculated for 6 months Cash disbursement A lump sum shifting allowance of Rs 1000/- Loss of property Replacement cost Absentee landlords will receive only the Compensation at replacement by Absentee • cost. landlord 2A Livelihood Wage earning Individual A grant equal to six This is valid for persons directly affected due to the employer being months lost income displaced, on a case by case basis after suitably determining the monthly wage.
+S. Category Type of loss Unit of Entitlement Details No entitlement land under informal short term duration lease not covered by Govt. law by informal tenants / sharecroppers.
+Cash disbursement on monthly basis Training for up-gradation of the skills.
+Subsistence allowance calculated at minimum wages for 9 months.
+Economic rehabilitation grant to the vulnerable 1B Non agricultural assets.
+Loss of property by Absentee Titleholder "actual market cost" If the asset (part or full) in question is a structure, then the replacement cost will be calculated as equivalent to the cost of provision of residential structure of area equivalent to that lost.
+Replacement cost will be provided to meet the quality standards of Basic Schedule of Rates without depreciations as maintained by Government/Local Bodies Authorities.
+If the amount is less that the designated sum by the National Government for Economically Weaker Section houses the difference will be paid as ex-gratia Rental allowance for 6 months or transitional accommodation to be provided.
+Right to salvage materials from the demolished structure.
+To build new assets minimum wage calculated for 6 months A lump sum shifting allowance of Rs 1000/- Absentee landlords will receive only the Compensation at replacement cost. landlord 2A Livelihood Wage earning Individual A grant equal to six months lost income This is valid for persons directly affected due to the employer being displaced, on a case by case basis after suitably determining the monthly wage.
 In individual cases, when the Wage earner is the only earner in the family, then he will be entitled to a grant equal to six months lost income.
 Training for up-gradation of skill.
-2B Non-perennial Titleholder/ non- Notice to harvest They are entitled to be given a notice substantially 4 months in advance. crops titleholder standing crops Grant towards crop lost before harvest due to forced relocation, equal to market cost of crop lost plus cost of replacement of seeds for the next
+2B Non-perennial crops Titleholder/ non- titleholder Notice to harvest standing crops They are entitled to be given a notice substantially 4 months in advance.
+Grant towards crop lost before harvest due to forced relocation, equal to market cost of crop lost plus cost of replacement of seeds for the next